opensvc/docs.opensvc.com/source/agent.service.container.ovm.rst

 ovmcli configuration
 --------------------

-You have to run the :command:`ovm config` command one time.
+You have to run the :cmd:`ovm config` command one time.
 You will then be prompted for the manager's access information

 ::